significa/fly-pg-dump-to-s3/README.md

 # Fly pg_dump to AWS S3

 This is a **hacky** way to have a Fly app that dumps postgres databases that are also on Fly, to AWS S3 buckets.
 This uses a dedicaded app for the *backup worker* that is woken up to start the dump.
-When it finished it is scaled back to 0, meaning it is not billable when idle*.
+When it finished it is scaled back to 0, meaning it is not billable when idle.

-*The machine is not billable, any volumes will be.
-This can further be improved so volumes are deleted.
-Volumes are required as the temporary disk is of an unknown, small size.

 ## Why this?